processfeedback/docs.processfeedback.org/identify-ai-usage.md

 A smooth diagonal line from the top right corner to the bottom left corner formed by many small dark bars indicates continuous typing from start to finish.
 It can look like a projectile or a waterfall from left to right.
 This could indicate focused free writing or retyping another source.

 **b) A very tall bar or several tall bars**
-Show large amounts of text added instantly.
+Shows large amounts of text added instantly.

-**c) Short bars stacked in a single vertical line** Suggest many small changes made in different places at the same moment.
+**c) Short bars stacked in a single vertical line** Suggests many small changes made in different places at the same moment.
 This could happen from accepting spelling/grammar suggestions.

 **d) Sudden drops in bar height**
 Indicate text deletions.

 **e) Bars scattered across the chart**
-Suggest lots of revision throughout the document.
+Suggests lots of revision throughout the document.

 A mix of continuous typing at first followed by scattered edits later can indicate drafting followed by revision (something typical of genuine writing).

-### 6. Increase the details when needed
+### 6. Increase the detail when needed

 By default, Process Feedback summarizes the writing process using around 360–720 timepoints.
-This is spacing is relatively enough detail for reports with editing time less than 15 or 20 minutes.
+This spacing usually provides enough detail for reports with editing time under 15–20 minutes.
 For longer writing sessions, you may want a more detailed view.

 On the report’s opening screen, choose a higher option in the “Timepoints” dropdown.